jallanxjallan/hhp/stories/mrt.md

 ---
 note_id: 271
-status: 📤
+status: 📝
 title: MRT
 ---

-1. MRT showcased HHP role in creating legal framework of major infrastructure projects
+1. Explain the involvement of HPP in structuring the Jakarta MRT project.